owtaylor/flatpak-module-tools/README.md

 flatpak-module build-container
 ==============================
-Creates a OCI container of an Flatpak application or runtime from a module build.
+Creates a OCI container of an Flatpak application or runtime from packages downloaded from Koji or in a local repository.

-Output file is:

- NAME-STREAM-VERSION-oci.tar.gz

-For example:

- org.example.MyApp-stable-20180205192824.oci.tar.gz

 Usage:
     flatpak-module [global options] build-container
-	     [--add-local-build=NAME:STREAM[:VERSION]]
-	     [--from-local]
-	     [--install/--install-user]
+         [--install]
          [--containerspec=somedir/container.yaml]
          [--flatpak-metadata=labels/annotations/both]

-**--add-local-build**
-include a local MBS module build  as a source for the build

-**--from-local**
-Specifies to build the container from a local module build.
-Shorthand for '--add-local-build=NAME:STREAM' with the name and stream from container.yaml.
+         [--target=some-koji-target]

 **--install**
 automatically install the resulting Flatpak or runtime systemwide